Geosynchronous/P7-Neighborhood-Map/Round_River_Map_Project/Project_Activity_Log.md

 - Used CSS to highlight list title item
 - Made “highlightIcon” and “defaultIcon” global
 - Function created in “AppViewModel”
-- An infoWindow can be open on a marker and the above functionality does
+- An infoWindow can be open on a marker and the above functionality does not change, Which makes for a decent UI
 - Code:

 ```